Pesin theory for transcendental maps and applications: Preliminaries

-It is left to see that $ \widetilde{T} $ is measure-preserving.
-To do so, note that generates the $ \sigma $-algebra $ \widetilde{A} $, hence it is enough to prove invariance for such sets.
-Thus, without loss of generality, let $ A\subset X^j_n$, and then as desired. \end{proof} It follows from the previous theorem that $ \widetilde{\mu} $ is a probability if and only if so is $ \mu $.
+\end{proof} It follows from the previous theorem that $ \widetilde{\mu} $ is a probability measure if and only if $ \mu $ is also.
 Natural extensions share many ergodic properties with the original map, as shown in the following proposition for probability spaces.